About Borneo Orangutan Survival (BOS) Australia

 Since its incorporation, BOSF has achieved many enviable successes:

-· purchasing thousands of acres of land to become eternal nature reserves owned by BOS
+hectares of suitable land to become eternal nature reserves owned by BOS.

-· assisting with the confiscation of more than 1000 orangutans with subsequent reintroduction into the wild
+· assisting with the confiscation of more than 1000 orangutans with subsequent rehabilitation.

 · educating and providing livelihoods for 1000s of local people.